silky/chrisdone-homepage/posts/data-typeable.markdown

 Just 5
 ```

 Tada!
-But wait?
-What if there're _more_ fields.
+But wait… What if there're _more_ fields?
 How do we provide more
 than one, and of different types?

 Enter `fromConstrM`: